MicrosoftDocs/sandbox/sandbox/snippets/101functions/coding-environment/function-cli.md

 func run myHttpTrigger --content '{\"name\": \"Azure\"}'
 ```

-The output should print the text "Hello Azure".
-To publish this function from the command line, refer to the documentation listed at the bottom of the example.

 [!include[](../includes/takeaways-heading.md)]

 - Azure Functions Core Tools provide a local development environment for developing, testing, and publishing functions from the command line.